-The Secretary of NMED is delegated as a member of the Water Quality Control Commission.
+The Secretary of NMED is delegated as a member of the WQCC.
 Under the WQCC's delegation of Responsibilities to Environmental Improvement Division (now NMED) and Oil Conservation Division (OCD) dated July 21, 1989, NMED is the primary constituent agency responsible for administering and enforcing all programs implemented by the state under the CWA.
 Such actions include implementing the WQMP/CPP, as well as administering regulations adopted by the WQCC for discharges to surface and ground water.
-NMED is the principal source of technical expertise available to the WQCC in its rulemaking and other policysetting activities.
-NMED, in accordance with NMSA 1978, Section 74-6-3(K), is administratively attached to the WQCC in non-adjudicatory or appellate proceedings to which NMED is a party.
+NMED is the principal source of technical expertise available to the WQCC in its rulemaking and other policy-setting activities.
+The WQCC, in accordance with NMSA 1978, Section 74-6-3(F), is administratively attached to NMED.